rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 \-

 The conversation moves on to the rest of her outfit.
-“Enough with my boots, I actually want to tell you about my pleb pants!
+“Enough with my boots, I actually want to tell you about my plaid pants!
 I bought them for an MOE interview.
 My default look is usually a pair of Uniqlo jeans, paired with a black tee.
 But I figured that wouldn’t be appropriate for something so adult – hence the pants.”

-In fact, Elliott’s been waiting to hear back from the MOE about a teaching gig.
+In fact, Elliott’s currently teaching music at an international school as well as tutoring.
 Currently a tutor to primary school kids, she’s keen on helping them academically, while also wanting to provide them a platform to be heard.
 “I believe children need that.
 By being a teacher, I can be a champion for them, and that feels right to me.”

 That being said, she adds that teaching was not exactly a career she wanted.
 “I actually don’t know how to interact with children,” she admits.
 “I just don’t know how they work.”
 Nevertheless, she also recognises that having some sort of output beyond music is an important point to her for inspiration.